barrettotte/coulomb/README.md

 # Coulomb

-Dotfiles and installation scripts for my Fedora Kinoite system.
+My Fedora Kinoite config and dotfiles.

 This leverages distrobox heavily to keep the main system clean.